-Enabling this option forces a line break before the left brace for class/interface or method/constructor blocks (C style), if either the parameter list spawns several lines and a throws clause follows, or one of the possible clauses (extends, implements, throws) was wrapped.
-This option is only available when the global brace style check box is enabled.
+Enabling this option forces a line break before the left brace for class/interface or method/ constructor blocks (C style), if either the parameter list spawns several lines and a throws clause follows, or one of the possible clauses (extends, implements, throws) was wrapped.

+This option is only available when "Use global brace style" is enabled.